yejianye/eversync/README.md

 python setup.py install
 ```

-It's also recommended to install [org-ruby](https://github.com/wallyqs/org-ruby), because it's one of the most matured project for converting org files to html.
-Github uses it to generate org previews on github.com.
+It's also recommended to install [org-ruby](https://github.com/wallyqs/org-ruby), because it's one of the most matured project for converting orgmode files to html.
+Github uses it to generate orgmode previews on github.com.
 To install

 ```bash
 gem install org-ruby